Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Results

-- This system has operated 6 months with no unanticipated shutoffs.
+- This system has operated since March 2022 with no unanticipated shutoffs.
 - Very slow leak rates may not close the valve, especially if the pressure happens to be on the up cycle.
    	- In this case, the nightly Static Pressure Test gives an abnormally high reading that should be followed up.